 We would not recommend cancelling any direct debits or not paying bills whilst the complaint is ongoing.
 This is to avoid any further issues developing.

 We're impartial, so it's not our job to build your case.
 However, we encourage you to provide as much information as soon as possible, as this will help us to reach a fair decision quickly.

 If you provide enough information and evidence for us to fully accept your case, your permission is needed for us to look into the complaint and contact your provider directly.
 At this point your provider will know that you've raised a complaint with us.
 You don't need to let your provider know you're going to use our service before this point.

-If we consider a financial offer should apply to remedy your complaint, the amount will depend entirely on the complexity of the issues and the information we receive from you and the company.
-Generally, the most common financial awards are around £50.
+If we consider a financial offer should apply to resolve your complaint, the amount will depend entirely on the complexity of the issues and the information we receive from you and the company.
+The most common financial award is around £50.

-If you've received a final response or eight week letter from your provider, it’s good to provide us with evidence of this, so we know the complaint has been fully escalated.
+If you've received a final response letter or an eight week letter from your provider, it’s a good idea to provide us with evidence of this, so we know the complaint has been fully escalated with the provider.
 An eight week letter is a standard letter that providers send to consumers when they have reached the stage in the complaint process where they can bring the complaint to Ombudsman Services.

 You also need to provide any evidence you may have that shows the issues you've been experiencing.
 This may include documentation such as bills, bank statements, etc. It completely depends on what you think is relevant to your complaint and what you think can show the issues you’ve been experiencing.

 Supplier of last resort (SOLR) is the process energy providers go through when they cease trading.
 The process is overseen by Ofgem, the energy regulator.
 Ofgem will appoint another energy supplier to take over the customers' supply.
 We can't open any new cases for complaints about providers going through the supplier of last resort process.